JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-test.md

 Create a common test source set and add the necessary dependencies:

 1. Create a directory for the common test source set: `composeApp/src/commonTest/kotlin`.
-2. In the `composeApp/build.gradle.kts` file, add the following dependencies:
+2. In the `composeApp/build.gradle.kts` file, add the following configuration:

     ```kotlin
     kotlin {
         //...
         sourceSets {
-            val desktopTest by getting
+            val jvmTest by getting

             // Adds common test dependencies
             commonTest.dependencies {